susheelbhanu/16S_DADA2/README.md

 # 16S_DADA2
 # About

-This repository can be used for the analyses of 16S sequencing data via `DADA2` using a `snakemake` workflow
+- This repository can be used for the analyses of 16S sequencing data via `DADA2` using a `snakemake` workflow

-See the wiki for more details.

 # Set up

-You might want to adjust some settings in the files `config/sbatch.sh` and `config/config.yaml`, e.g. the name of the `snakemake` `conda` environment, paths and number of cores/threads.
+- You might want to adjust some settings in the files `config/sbatch.sh` and `config/config.yaml`, e.g. the name of the `snakemake` `conda` environment, paths and number of cores/threads.

 ## Conda